brendancer/READmeMaker-G/README.md

   ## *Description of Project* <a name="description"></a>

    READmeMaker is a CLI app to create professional readme files.
 Using the command line, the user can quickly and easily create a readme file by simply answering questions.

   ## *Installation Instructions* <a name="installation"></a>

-  No special installations are required.
+  No special installation required

   ## *Usage Instructions* <a name="usage"></a>